-“World Human Rights Tolerance and Acceptance Day – a day when all of society are welcome!”
+“World Human Rights Tolerance and Acceptance Day – a day when all of society are welcome to join us!”

 The man stared at me blankly.